mbaze/Z80-Bits/clever-16-bit-loops.md

 That means the valid iteration range becomes 1..65281 (`#FF01`) instead of the full 1..65536 range.
 In practice, this limitation is rarely a problem.

-As far as I know, this neat trick was discovered by Pavel "Zilog" Cimbal around the turn of the millennium.
+As far as I know, this neat trick was first discovered by Pavel "Zilog" Cimbal around the turn of the millennium.